traderaman/python-basic-cheatsheet/README.md

 # basic
-All basic commands I learnt
+All basic commands I have learnt till now.